 was created to serve as a source for guidance.
-Elder law and special needs planning attorneys are, of course, bound by their state’s Rules of Professional Conduct.
-But the legal affairs of this particular group of individuals can be more complex and additional consideration should be given in meeting the needs of clients.
+Elder and special needs law attorneys are, of course, bound by their state’s Rules of Professional Conduct.
+But the legal affairs of this particular group of individuals can be more complex and additional consideration should be given in meeting the needs of these clients.

 These Aspirational Standards: